trillobite/jsonHTML/README.md

         <body></body>
 </html>
 ```
-~~Notice how I manually hard coded a div called "root." jsonHTML currently requires some sort of root div to begin appending to, in
-later versions this may no longer be required.~~ As of v0.6 and newer, you can now append directly to the body, this is one of two incompatibilities between v0.5 and v0.6.
+As of v0.6 and newer, you can now append directly to the body, this is one of two incompatibilities between v0.5 and v0.6.
 This "root" div can be any current div in the DOM, you may have to experiment to see
 exactly how your DOM will render, and make changes to css styling, luckily you can do that on the fly as will be covered later.

 Now, within the head tags, or within an external linked script, you can begin using jsonHTML, for this example, for simplicity,